MircoDeAndreis/25-26/README.md

 > As a preliminary step, update your local copy with `git pull`.
 > The course material is constantly updated.
 Important updates are notified in the announcements section of the Moodle site of the course.

-# Available topics for dissertation (non-exhaustive list):
+# Available topics for dissertation (non-exhaustive list)
+These are some of the topics for which we are available to supervise final dissertation projects.
+Feel free to propose your own topic.
+In any case, contact the lecturers to set up a project.

 * SDN, OpenFlow, and their emulation
 * Any protocol used in IoT
 * Sigfox, LoRa